worstperson/USBTether/README.md

 #### Why does IPv6 require NAT support?

 Using NAT allows us to tether to any interface, modify traffic as it passes, and hide network topology.
-It is theorized that standard IPv6 tethering cannot be hidden because every device is addressed individually in the tunnel.
+Standard IPv6 tethering has every device is addressed individually in the tunnel and requires a double NAT to modify hoplimit from my testing.

 #### Can carriers detect this?